 Buckwheat has long been utilized as a source of nutrition.
-It contains a well balanced mix of starch, fat, protein and minerals and according to the USDA:
+Specifically, it contains a well balanced mix of starch, fat, protein and minerals.
+According to the USDA:

-In a 100 gram serving, buckwheat provides 343 calories and is a rich source (20% or more of the Daily Value, DV) of protein, dietary fiber, four B vitamins and several dietary minerals, with content especially high (47 to 65% DV) in niacin, magnesium, manganese and phosphorus (table).
+In a 100 gram serving, buckwheat provides 385 calories and is a rich source (20% or more of the Daily Value, DV) of protein, dietary fiber, four B vitamins and several dietary minerals, with content especially high (47 to 65% DV) in niacin, magnesium, manganese and phosphorus.
 Buckwheat is 72% carbohydrates, including 10% dietary fiber, 3% fat and 13% protein (table).
 Source: USDA

 The largest consumer of buckwheat is Japan, importing 100,000 metric tons annually.
-Most of it is used to produce soba, a popular type of thin noodle that is either served chilled with a dipping sauce or as a hot soup.
-Most buckwheat food products sold in American markets are processed flours, pancake mixes or breakfast cereals.
-Eastern Europeans prefer their buckwheat boiled in water or milk, calling it kasha.
+Most of it is used specifically to produce soba, a popular type of thin noodle.
+Soba is either served chilled with a dipping sauce or as a hot soup.
+Food products sold in American markets are primarily processed flours, pancake mixes or breakfast cereals.
+In contrast, Eastern Europeans prefer their buckwheat boiled in water or milk, calling it kasha.

 Buckwheat groats are a light brown color when fresh and removed from their hulls.
-The groats must be used quickly because their fat content is high.
-They can quickly become rancid, so they’re generally sold within a few months of harvest.
+The groats must be used quickly.
+Because their fat content is high, they can quickly become rancid.
+Thus, they’re generally sold within a few months of harvest.
 Within food markets, darker groats are considered to be less appealing and thus cheaper than fresher, lighter groats.

 In addition, it is totally free of gluten, so those suffering from celiac disease or other gluten allergies can enjoy their pancakes without worry!